alkohout/food_body_connection/README.md

 * Simple visual indicators (green / orange / red) for model confidence or risk level
 * Designed for **non‑technical end users**

+## Limitations & Caveats
+* Correlation ≠ causation
+* Confounding factors (stress, sleep, illness) not yet modelled
+* Small sample sizes can inflate uncertainty
+* Results should not be used for medical diagnosis

 ### 5. Architecture

 Static Frontend (GitHub Pages)